iambrainstorming/opinionated_observer/src/economics/dollar-appreciation.md

 But there is a deeper, structural solution:

-## 🟧  The Most Overlooked Solution — A Global INR Crypto Stablecoin on Public Chains
+## 🟧  The Most Overlooked Solution — A Global INR Crypto Stablecoin on Public Blockchains

 Today: